- Military Life Cycle

 - Be as flexible as possible.

 Part of mastering your move is expecting the unexpected.
 There are a lot of variables to consider when planning – and each of them can mean changes, delays or even an expedited move.
 Don’t finalize your personal plans until you have orders in hand.

 When you are ready to schedule your move, consider moving on less popular days.
 Historically the worst times to move are the last week of any month, and the last week of June to the first week of July.
 If you can move mid-month, you may increase your chances of getting a date that works with your timelines and getting your preferred moving company.
 Don’t assume move dates are set until they are confirmed.
 Learn more about the new 7-day Spread Window policy.

 - Know where to turn for answers.

-Don’t fret.
-With these moving tips, some preparation and a bit of luck, your next move will be worry-free.
-Seize your adventure and master your move by tapping into the professionals and resources at your local relocation assistance offered by the Military and Family Support Center and Military OneSource.
-Call 800-342-9647 for assistance.
+With some preparation and a bit of luck, your next move can be worry-free.
+Seize your adventure and master your move by tapping into the professionals and resources available from Military OneSource and your local Military and Family Support Center.